ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 	- submitted your life to Jesus
 	- reconciled to Jesus/God _(fine in context of a particular passage of Scripture)_

+#### Small Groups

+- **Use:**
+	- makes church feel personal
+	- group leader
+	- group member
+	- group studies
+	- hosts
+	- From rows to circles
+- **Avoid:**
+	- fellowship
+	- group
+	- bible study
+	- home group
+	- Avoid describing groups as one night a week at someone’s house

 #### College at NorthPointe

 - **Use:**
+	- College at NorthPointe
 	- We are College at NorthPointe
+	- community for college age students
 - **Avoid:**
 	- college group
 	- college ministry
 		- Unless describing for larger church audience
+	- college service
+	- college and career

 #### wherehouse Student Ministry